-- 1. They will be sent immediately to the office or nurse for evaluation in the nurse's station (computer lab). - 2.
-Nurse or staff member will wear a surgical mask, not a homemade mask. - 3.
-The administration (office or nurse) will monitor symptoms and student will be quarantined in the nurse's station (computer lab) until parent/guardian arrives. - 4.
+- 1. They will be sent immediately to the office or nurse for evaluation in the nurse's station (teacher's lounge). - 2.
+Nurse or staff member along with ill student will wear a surgical mask, not a homemade mask. - 3.
+The administration (office or nurse) will monitor symptoms and student will be isolated in the nurse's station (teacher's lounge) until parent/guardian arrives. - 4.
 Families will be responsible for monitoring symptoms and communicating with their General Practitioner when symptoms arise. - 5.
-Following a positive test, the student will need to have received a negative COVID-19 tests and be symptom free for 10 days.
+Following a positive test, the student will need to have received a negative COVID-19 test and be symptom free for 10 days.

 Documentation will be required to administration. - 6.
 SFA will work closely with the Washtenaw County Health Department if a confirmed case of COVID-19 is identified, and in particular, will cooperate with the Washtenaw County Health Department for contact tracing. - 7.
 Covid-19 testing may be requested by administration at any time. - 8.
-Notification of confirmed cases will follow the Washtenaw County Public Health Department Protocol based on each individual case. - Students and staff with confirmed case of COVID-19 will only return to the workplace after they are no longer infectious which will be determined by the Washtenaw County Health Department Guidelines and with a negative COVID-19 test. - 10.
+Notification of confirmed cases will follow the Washtenaw County Public Health Department Protocol based on each individual case. - Students and staff with confirmed case of COVID-19 will only return to the workplace after they are no longer infectious which will be determined by the Washtenaw County Health Department Guidelines. - 10.
 Emergency Contacts-It is imperative that you or one of your contacts can be reached within 15 minutes if we have to get in touch with you.
 Please take the time to clear your cell phone mailbox.
 Please have plans in place should a child be sick.